Tech company launches free virtual pictures with Santa

 There is no payment or any sign up required to get a virtual picture with Santa.

-To get your own virtual pictures with Santa or even just a nice holiday photo, visit Asurion’s website.
+To get your own virtual pictures with Santa or even just a nice holiday photo, first go to Asurion’s website.

 Then you will start creating your photo with the “start your elf-portrait” button.
 There are a total of nine holiday templates to choose from, some with Santa or just a snowy background.